Adjective-Object/Ocean-irc/README.md

 ###Load Order
 because of interdependence between plugins, loading order matters.
 All local plugins are loaded before Client-Server plugins.
 Within those categorizations, plugins use the `priority` attribute defined in their `plugin-name.json` file.

+###Rules for every Plugin
+each plugin must implement the following methods:
+`generate-init-params`: creates a json string to pass to the server on connect `parse-init-params`: parses the output of `generate-init-params` and returns an appropriate json string for updating/initializing the client-side plugin
+`initialize`: takes the output of `parse-init-params` and initializes the client-side plugin from it

+also, in the plugin folder, there must be a json file called `plugin-name.json` (where plugin-name is the name of the .py folder defining the plugin)

 ###Local Plugins
 Local plugins are plugins that do not have a server sided component.
 They only have event hooks.
 Only called plugins because they are dynamically loaded from the `local-plugin` directory

 ###Client-Server Plugins
 client-server plugins are python modules loaded dynamically from the `client-server-plugin` directory.
 They are composed of 2 components: a clientside and serverside plugin.
-All comminication between ocean-bot and ocean-client is in the form of JSON formatted strings, prepended with the name of the plugin it is intended for, i.e. `"plugin-name": {...}`
+All comminication between ocean-bot and ocean-client is in the form of JSON formatted strings, prepended with the name of the plugin it is intended for, i.e. `"plugin-name": {...}

-each plugin must implement the following methods:
-`generate-init-params`: creates a json string to pass to the server on connect `parse-init-params`: parses the output of `generate-init-params` and returns an appropriate json string for updating/initializing the client-side plugin
-`initialize`: takes the output of `parse-init-params` and initializes the client-side plugin from it

-also, in the plugin folder, there must be a json file called `plugin-name.json` (where plugin-name is the name of the .py folder defining the plugin)
+`

 ##Core Plugins